blecx/screencasts/README.md

 Even though this seem from 2015, in 2022 this is still a good and comprehensive explanation to explore how to solve problems.

 ## Firewall and network filtering in libvirt
 [libvirt firewall](https://libvirt.org/firewall.html) explain the tree components.
 If personal find this important to understand how things work.
+Especial the 3 types of standard configuration: isolated, nat, and routed and what they are for.

+For example nat: nat: outbound traffic to the LAN is allowed, but MASQUERADED.
+Hooks can be used to extend the capabilities of nat and develop custom configuration.

 ## iptabels done by libvirt